 To become an usher at STC:

-- Attend an orientation tour of Harman Hall & The Michael R. Klein Theatre.
-Summer orientation sessions have ended.
-We will schedule fall/winter orientations soon.
+- STEP TWO: Attend an orientation tour of Harman Hall and the Klein Theatre.

 STC will then notify you of your acceptance.

 - You must be at least 18 years old to volunteer.

 - Represent STC in a positive manner

 - Make a commitment to fulfill your duties as assigned